chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 **The oven:** I only use this for dinner and don't have any great tips except for lining the pan with foil to make cleanup easier.
 Also small countertop toaster ovens seem extremely effective for small portions (like a full meal for one or just meat/fish for 2-4).
 Great Jones also makes a pan called the [Holy Sheet](https://greatjonesgoods.com/products/holy-sheet) that looks pretty nice (no affiliation, just a fan!).

 ## 3. Simplify the supplies
-**Keep bulk stocks:**
+**Keep bulk stocks:** Minimize supermarket trips and running-out-of-things catastrophes by keeping stocks strong

 **One oil:** I use one extra virgin olive oil for everything from cooking eggs to salmon to putting on salads.
-I try to avoid European ones due to [shadiness](https://www.forbes.com/sites/ceciliarodriguez/2016/02/10/the-olive-oil-scam-if-80-is-fake-why-do-you-keep-buying-it/#56896ffe639d), so stick with either Israeli or Californian oils.
+I try to avoid European ones due to [shadiness](https://www.forbes.com/sites/ceciliarodriguez/2016/02/10/the-olive-oil-scam-if-80-is-fake-why-do-you-keep-buying-it/#56896ffe639d), so stick with either Israeli or Californian oils (because these are most accessible in places I've lived).
 Trader Joe's and Whole Foods have their own brands with California olives that are both rated very well by Consumer Reports (though the review is from 2012).<br>
 <img src="../assets/oliveoil.png" alt="Consumer Reports 2012" width="400"/>

 **Use frozen vegetables:** Frozen vegetables are generally cheaper than fresh and never worrying about expiration is amazing.
 Freeze in those nutrients!

 **Kosher:** Meat or dairy, pick one.
 Literally all of the complication from having a kosher kitchen comes from separating meat and dairy.
 If you go the meat route and you insist on dairy, uncooked things like candy or chocolate bars are still pretty easy to keep around since they don't use dishes or cooking instruments.

 **Use frozen meat/fish:** The best quality meat and fish that I've found have to be ordered in the mail and come frozen already.

-**Strong tupperware:**

-**Organic decisions:**
+I have most recently been getting chicken breasts from [KOL Foods](https://www.kolfoods.com/) (Kosher/organic/pastured) and salmon from [Tanner's Alaskan Seafood](https://www.tannersfish.com/) (wild-caught).
+Always having something in the freezer is easy to manage -- just put in the fridge 1-2 days before you need it.
+No need to go to the supermarket so often or to risk food going bad in the fridge.

+**Strong tupperware:** For transporting/storing food, I like the plastic Snapware set recommended on [The Wirecutter](https://thewirecutter.com/reviews/best-food-storage-containers/).
+I don't like unnecessarily dealing with glass and my biggest concern is the lids not opening -- these seem very secure.

+**Organic decisions:** I'm not sure how beneficial organic is.
+There is the [Dirty Dozen](https://www.produceretailer.com/article/news-article/2019-dirty-dozen-and-clean-15-lists-released) list that suggests that these are the dirtiest wrt pesticides, so we should strictly buy these organic.

+My rule is to buy organic when possible, especially for eggs/meat/protein.
+For other things, I usually get organic, but sometimes don't if the price differential is very large (approx. more than 25% of the non-organic).
+Maybe I should just get everything organic to simplify the decision-effort.

 ## 4. Get food delivered or figure out your supermarket routine
 I generally have enjoyed going to supermarkets.
 It's the first thing I like to do when visiting a new place/city and the feeling of wide aisles and picking your own produce and wandering around finding new things can be fun.
 If I had easy access to a quality/good value supermarket and/or farmer's market, I'd probably prefer to go there 1-2 times/week.
-In NYC, I primarily used Amazon's PrimeNow for Whole Foods deliveries, which has been a pretty mediocre experience overall, but is free for same/next day 2-hour delivery windows and is ridiculously easy and when issues come up, their support has been very quick and generous.
+In NYC, I primarily used Amazon's PrimeNow for Whole Foods deliveries, which has been a pretty mediocre experience overall, but is free for same/next day 2-hour delivery windows and is ridiculously easy to use and when issues come up, their support has been very quick and generous.

-Additionally, I've been getting all meats/fish from online sources, which gives access to
-Salmon:
-Chicken/steak:

 ## 5. My Daily Food

 ### Breakfast
 - 3 scrambled eggs: Cooked in olive oil with raw sunflower seeds added after plating.
 I am strongly against getting brown in the eggs (like every hotel omelette station ever).
 - 4 oz chicken breast: Cooked on an indoor grill with nothing added